 Programme of works will deliver schemes that keep Nottingham pupils safe and secure and/or mitigate the risk of school's closing (for example through heating failure) which would result in loss of learning to pupils.
-These are the conditions of the grant funding.

 Major Projects have in place an accepted prioritisation process which is worked through towards making the final recommendations for programme of works.
 This process is frequently reviewed and refined where necessary.
 This process of prioritisation was accepted in the report which was approved at Executive Board in December 2021.
 We will continue our joined up approach by working with colleagues in NCC Building Services and Health and Safety teams respectively to ensure we have all the relevant information to enable us to prioritise appropriately.